ShreyKumar/StudyCat/deliverable-02/iteration-02.plan.md

  * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)
  * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

+Server:

+- server.js: Express server that contains all routes required
+- user_manager.js: File that contains User class, as well as the dictionary that stores currently logged on users.